 We made a mistake, and we apologise for it.

-The 73-year old said last week that the club was not for sale and that they would try harder to engage with fans better in the future.
+But the 73-year old said last week that the club was not for sale and that they would try harder to engage with fans better in the future.

 But now Ek, who has an estimated worth of £3.38bn according to Forbes, tweeted out on Friday: